lab-paper-code/side/README.md

 2. Place the cursor over the query format applied during compilation (__point__ or __trajectory__) at the top right corner of the webpage, and then choose a specific [query method.](#Main-features)

-3. Choose the start and end dates under the time condition and switch the search type from ST to __TS__(ST means STC-index query and TS means TSC-index query).
+3. Choose the start and end dates under the time condition.

 4. Click on the rectangle shape on the map, then drag to set the spatial range as desired.